-Marine debris is a problem on the Texas coast, where beach volunteers pick up more than 500 tons of trash annually.
-A Port Aransas campaign led by the Mission-Aransas National Estuarine Research Reserve heightens awareness about leaving a clean ocean and coast via billboards, social media, outreach giveaways, and more.
-Their educational video on the importance of recycling fishing line has been viewed more than 40,000 times, showing that the campaign is making its mark.
+These insights are influencing the campaign, which heightens awareness about leaving a clean ocean and coast via billboards, social media, and more.
+An educational video on the importance of recycling fishing line was viewed more than 40,000 times.

+Monofilament fishing line has a devastating impact on marine life when it becomes litter.
+Sea turtles and birds can sicken and die when becoming entangled in this product, which takes about 600 years to break down.
 Unsightly marine debris risks a very profitable coastal economic sector.
 In 2015, Texas’ tourism and recreation ocean economy employed more than 48,000 people and tallied 1.9 billion in gross domestic product, according to NOAA’s Economics: National Ocean Watch.

 More Information: Marine Debris Campaign

-Partners: Coastal Bend Bays & Estuaries Program, Coastal Conservation Association-Texas, Mission-Aransas Research Reserve, National Fish and Wildlife Foundation, Padre Island National Seashore, Surfrider Foundation, Texas Parks and Wildlife Department, and Texas Sea GrantPRINT
+Partners: City of Port Aransas, Coastal Bend Bays & Estuaries Program, Coastal Conservation Association-Texas, Dauphin Island Sea Lab, Mission-Aransas Research Reserve, National Fish and Wildlife Foundation, Padre Island National Seashore, Surfrider Foundation, Texas Parks and Wildlife Department, and Texas Sea GrantPRINT